The Auto Trader expert verdict: ★★★★★ ★★★★★ 4.0

 Reasons to buy

 - Fun to drive

 - Decent practicality

-Like the rest of Audi’s latest cars, the dashboard is dominated by the touchscreen.
-It’s an 8.8-inch item as standard, but all the cars we’ve encountered so far have been fitted with the optional Technology Pack, which trades this in for an even fancier 10.1-inch screen.
+The dashboard of the Audi A1 is dominated by the touchscreen.
+It’s an 8.8-inch item as standard, but all the cars we’ve encountered so far have been fitted with the optional Technology Pack (standard on the Vorsprung model) and trades this in for an even fancier 10.1-inch screen.
 It’s not the most intuitive system of its type, and using it on the move can be a little distracting, but it all works well enough and the sharp graphics look absolutely fab.

 It’s also a bit of a mixed bag on quality.
-There’s lots of plush-feeling bits and bobs on display, but a few of the supplementary panels – like those on the lower part of the dash and on the doors – look and feel a bit cheaper than you might expect.
-If there’s one thing you can usually depend on Audi for, it’s quality and attention-to-detail, so you might find the A1’s cabin a wee bit disappointing on that score.
+There’s lots of plush-feeling bits on display, but a few of the supplementary panels – like those on the lower part of the dash and on the doors – look and feel a bit cheap.
+You can usually depend on Audi for quality and attention to detail, so the A1’s cabin a bit disappointing.

-The boot is a very respectable size at 335 litres, and not only is that enough for quite a few bags of shopping, it’s way more than you get in a Mini.
+The boot is a very respectable size at 335 litres, which is way more than you get in a Mini.
 You also get a split-folding rear seat as standard that boosts cargo volume to 1090 litres, and although the seats don’t fold perfectly flat, they’re really not far off.